3Nigma/nelu-kernelu/readme.md

 A modern, Promise ready, NodeJS Jupyter _5.2.3_ Kernel with comm and display support.
+This work was heavily inspired by [Nicolas Riesco](https://github.com/n-riesco)'s [IJavascript kernel](https://github.com/n-riesco/ijavascript) and is, in some sense, a continuation of that.

 ## Supported features
 * Allows plain cell results